dozam8noh8/COMP3900-MealMatch-Website/backend/README.md

     Return a protected resource.<br>
     This request is only just for an example to look at

+- GET **/api/db_seed**

+    Seed your local db with the required data.<br>
+    All previous data is REMOVED and replaced with standard data and a user (username: 'admin', password: 'admin')

 Use Postman to send requests.
 Use BASIC Authentication with username and password to login and return a token

 Once the token expires it cannot be used anymore and the client needs to request a new one.
 Note that in this last example the password is arbitrarily set to `x`, since the password isn't used for token authentication.